Definition of Fringe Benefits

 - The fringe benefits differ from employer to employer.
 Employees are at the discretion to choose the fringe benefits.

 - Employees choose those options at which they are at maximum benefit.

-- Employees with retail businesses (such as traders of electronic items) are given benefits in the form of discounts, sale at cost benefit, rewards for increasing the customers, etc.
+- Employees with retail businesses (such as traders of electronic items) are given benefits in the form of discounts, sales at cost benefits, rewards for increasing the number of customers, etc.

 - Fringe benefits are dual-sided swords.
-At one side, it given happiness and a feeling of satisfaction to the employees; on the other side it gives confidence of retention to the employer at a minimal cost.
+On one side, it gives happiness and a feeling of satisfaction to the employees; on the other side it gives confidence i retention to the employer at a minimal cost.